 Largest asset in a Columbia or Ulster County divorce is the marital residence or home.

 Separate property in New York State matrimonial property division is defined as: property acquired before marriage; property acquired as inheritance or gifts from a person other than the spouse; personal injury compensation; property acquired in exchange for the increase in value of separate property considered separate according to a written agreement between the spouses.
 To claim separate property, one spouse must provide proof that the property is indeed separate, rather than marital property.
 Our Columbia County law offices provide you with the advantage you need to prevail on such questions.
 Working with accountants in complex scenarios, we assist you in separate property determinations involving:

 Equitable distribution can raise numerous questions that we are prepared to address.
 For skilled legal representation that will get you results, contact our law offices today.
-We are proud to serve clients throughout upstate New York, including Hudson, Catskill, Poughkeepsie, Kingston, and other towns in Columbia County, Greene County, Dutchess County, Ulster County, and beyond.
+We are proud to serve clients throughout upstate New York in Columbia County, Greene County, Ulster County, and beyond.

 Non-commingled inherited property is separate property in a New York divorce.

 This website is for informational purposes only.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Using this site or communicating with The Law Offices of Heidi T. Cochrane through this site does not form an attorney/client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 This site is legal advertising for representation in Columbia County, Greene County, Ulster County, and other areas throughout New York State.